xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

 ##  Step 5 - Enable

-   At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 modules that should be enabled if the wizard detects that your X-Cart 4 installation has features that are lacking in the default X-Cart 5 distribution pack but can be added by enabling certain X-Cart 5 modules:
+   At the fifth step of the wizard, X-Cart will provide you with a list of X-Cart 5 addons that should be enabled if the wizard detects that your X-Cart 4 installation has features that are lacking in the default X-Cart 5 distribution pack but can be added by enabling certain X-Cart 5 addons:
    ![mw_8.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_8.png)

    Click **Enable and continue**.

    What happens next depends on whether your X-Cart 5 store is a trial installation or is using some kind of license (free or non-free).

-   *  On a TRIAL installation, the module installer will activate all the required modules:
+   *  On a TRIAL installation, the addon installer will activate all the required addons:
       ![xc5_mw_step5_3.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step5_3.png)

-      If any paid modules are installed and activated at this step you will get a license warning with a list of affected modules after the store has been deployed:
+      If any paid addons are installed and activated at this step you will get a license warning with a list of affected addons after the store has been deployed:
       ![xc5_migration_wizard_enable4.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_migration_wizard_enable4.png)

       In this case, you have two options available:

-       *   Activate a license required to use the modules;
+       *   Activate a license required to use the addons;
-       *   Remove the modules from your store.
+       *   Remove the addons from your store.

        You may choose to resolve the licensing problem right away, or you may close the popup window with the warning and continue with the migration process.
-However, please be aware that the license warning will continue to appear in your X-Cart 5 store (both the store's back end and the storefront) until you resolve the problem with your license or remove the modules.
+However, please be aware that the license warning will continue to appear in your X-Cart 5 store (both the store's back end and the storefront) until you resolve the problem with your license or remove the addons.

        {% note info %}
        On our demo, we used a trial installation, so we got the first type of warning and chose to activate a license key for X-Cart Ultimate.
 After activating the key, we got a message at the top of the screen showing that the key has been activated successfully: